 The method of division is well-suited for succulents that create dense and thick root balls.
 These plants grow thick mats of tuberous roots that may be divided and transformed into several separate plants.

-The plant must be removed from its pot, and all of the soil around the root ball should be removed; it is nearly impossible to remove all of the soil, so just try to get as much as you can.
+The plant must be removed from the pot, and all of the soil around the root ball should be removed.
+It is nearly impossible to remove all of the soil, so just try to get as much as you can.
 Once cleaned of dirt, you can use a sterilized knife or razor blade to divide the root mass into separate plants.
 Foliage will sprout from the divided root mass after the roots have stabilized themselves in the growing medium.

 Propagation with Offsets